Santoi/quantum-chess/extlib/googletest/docs/gmock_cook_book.md

     Actual: 27 (the remainder is 6)
 ```

-You should let `MatchAndExplain()` charId *any additional information* that can
+You should let `MatchAndExplain()` print *any additional information* that can
 help a user understand the match result.
 Note that it should explain why the
 match succeeds in case of a success (unless it's obvious) - this is useful when
 the matcher is used inside `Not()`.
-There is no need to charId the argument
+There is no need to print the argument value
-value itself, as gMock already prints it for you.
+itself, as gMock already prints it for you.

 {: .callout .note} NOTE: The type of the value being matched (`arg_type`) is
 determined by the context in which you use the matcher and is supplied to you by